 (a) immediately without notice:

-(b) if the Customer fails to pay any invoices or fails to meet its responsibilities to Lightwire under these Customer Terms; or
+(b) if the Customer fails to pay any invoices within 60 days or fails to meet its responsibilities to Lightwire under these Customer Terms; or

 17.3 No release: Termination of these Customer Terms by Lightwire shall not release the Customer from any outstanding obligations or responsibilities that it has to Lightwire.

 17.4 Rights on termination: On termination of these Customer Terms, Lightwire will cease providing its Internet Services to the Customer and all amounts which the Customer owe to Lightwire will immediately become due and payable.
 Lightwire shall not be liable to the Customer for any loss or damage suffered, or claimed to have been suffered, by the Customer on or following termination of the supply of Lightwire’s Internet Services to the Customer.

 (a) The Customer may terminate these Customer Terms by providing Lightwire with one month’s written notice to the address provided in clause 16.

 (b) Termination by the Customer may be subject to any additional terms, which may have been agreed to as part of an application completed via telephone as outlined in clause 2.2.